swatidantu/robocomp-blog-web/gsoc/2020/ideas/index.md

 Robocomp installation and tutorials: [https://github.com/robocomp/robocomp/tree/stable/doc#tutorials](https://github.com/robocomp/robocomp/tree/stable/doc#tutorials)

+If you have not worked before with Git Branching, we encourage you to visit this web: [https://learngitbranching.js.org/](https://learngitbranching.js.org/)

 **Where can I start and what to include on my application?**

 You are encouraged to go through these steps for a better understanding and follow-up of your application: